What Is Hemophilia A?

 There are different types of hemophilia.
-With hemophilia A, your body doesn't have enough of a protein called factor VIII, which your body needs to make clots and stop bleeding.
+With hemophilia A, your body doesn't have enough of a protein called factor VIII, which it needs to make clots and stop bleeding.

-brain.
-If you have a head bump -- even if it's minor -- and you have any of the following symptoms, call your doctor: A headache Neck pain and stiffness Throwing up Sleepiness Sudden weakness or problems walking Getting a Diagnosis
+When you have severe hemophilia A, bleeding can also happen in your brain.
+It’s rare, but if you have a head bump -- even if it's minor -- and you have any of these symptoms, call your doctor:

-bruise easily, or bleed for longer than normal from small injuries?
+In children, doctors usually diagnose severe cases in the first year of a baby’s life.
+Does your child bruise easily or bleed for longer than normal from small injuries?
 Make an appointment with your child's doctor.
-They can check to see if it's hemophilia.
+They can tell if it's hemophilia.

 It's unusual for a baby younger than 6 months old to be diagnosed with hemophilia.
 That's because infants this young usually don't do things that would make them bleed.